 - In exploratory data analysis, data scientist uses clustering to derive fundamentals in the data distribution.

-- In the retail segment, one uses the cluster to segment customers to target the sale of different products.
+- In the retail segment, one uses the cluster to segment customers to target different products.

 To conclude, there are different requirements one should keep in mind while clustering is performed.
-These vary from scalability where one needs to perform analysis on how well these algorithms can be scaled for large databases.
-Also, one should also keep in mind how well higher dimensional data is managed in clustering algorithms.
-Last but not the least the clustering algorithm is a very powerful tool and as we all say with great power comes great responsibility, thus points should be kept in mind while performing clustering in large datasets.
+These vary from scalability, where one needs to perform analysis on how well these algorithms can be scaled for large databases.
+Also, one should keep in mind how well higher dimensional data is managed in clustering algorithms.
+Finally, the clustering algorithm is a potent tool and as we all say, with great power comes great responsibility.
+Thus points should be kept in mind while performing clustering in large datasets.

 This is a guide to Data Mining Cluster Analysis.
-Here we discuss what is data mining cluster analysis along with its methods and application.
+Here we discuss what data mining cluster analysis, along with its methods and application, is.
 You can also go through our other suggested articles to learn more –